DataDog/integrations-core/nfsstat/README.md

 ### Configuration

-Edit the `nfsstat.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory, to point to your nfsiostat binary script, or use the one included with the binary installer.
+Edit the `nfsstat.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory, to point to your nfsiostat binary script, or use the one included with the binary installer.
 See the [sample nfsstat.d/conf.yaml][3] for all available configuration options.

 ### Validation